diversitycss/diversitycss/README.md

 ##  Welcome!

 We aim to advance diversity in the field of Computational Social Science.
-For now, we're compiling a list of resources.
-More to come.
+On this pages we're compiling a list of resources (working groups, workshops, etc) that support newcomers and individuals generally underrepresented in CSS.

 ### Groups